ezbyDev/odin-recipes/README.md

 Update:

 It's been easy but a good learning and taste exercise, meaning that I've understood how to better layout the website in basic HTML, and I hope that'll help when going back to add CSS.

+New Update:
+- Today I'll be adding some CSS to make this look better!